primatejs/primate/docs/guide/configuration.md

 </html>
 ```

-If you create an `index.html` file inside the `layouts` directory, Primate will
+If you create an `app.html` file inside the `pages` directory, Primate will
 use it instead.
 When creating your own file, remember to include the `%head%`
 and `%body%` placeholders.